wp-plugins/oik-batchmove/readme.txt

 3. Target category and Action
 4. Result reporting
 5. Redisplaying a republished post
+6. Scheduled republish options
+7. Reposts for today - BEFORE scheduled publish has run. e.g. when scheduled processing not activated
+8. Reposts for tomorrow - a look ahead to posts that will be republished tomorrow
+9. Rescheduled posts and CRON - when no posts are scheduled for tomorrow
+10. Rescheduled posts - posts which are scheduled for publishing tomorrow
+11. CRON box - showing next scheduled time and information for the most recent run

 == Upgrade Notice ==
+= 2.0 =
+Now dependent upon oik v2.1

+= 2.0-beta.0107 =
+Version on oik-plugins sites is dependent upon oik v2.1-beta

+= 2.0-alpha.1218 =
+New version with "Scheduled republish" capability.
+Once again sponsored by Howard Popeck

 = 1.0 =
 First version for WordPress.org.
 Dependent upon oik v2.0 and above